Jayant Haritsa

 Jayant R. Haritsa is an Indian computer scientist and professor.
-He is on the faculty of the CDS and CSA departments at Indian Institute of Science, Bangalore, India.
+He is on the faculty of the Computational & Data Science (CDS) and Computer Science & Automation (CSA) departments at Indian Institute of Science, Bangalore, India.
+He is also the Dean, Faculty of Engineering at the Indian Institute of Science.
 He works on the design and analysis of Database Systems.
 In 2009 he won the Shanti Swarup Bhatnagar Prize sponsored by CSIR, India.
 In 2014 he won the Infosys Prize for Engineering.

 Early life

 He did his SSLC from Vijaya High School, Jayanagar, Bangalore and Pre-University in Science, from National College (Basavanagudi), Bangalore.
 He did his B.Tech (Electronics) from Dept. of Electrical Engineering, Indian Institute of Technology, Madras and MS and PhD (Computer Science), Computer Sciences Department, University of Wisconsin, Madison.

 Career

 He became a Research Fellow in Institute for Systems Research, University of Maryland (College Park).
-He later became the chairman of CSA department at Indian Institute of Science.
+He later became the chairman of the Computer Science & Automation department at the Indian Institute of Science.